tomhazledine/picobel/README.md

 ## Why would I need this?

-There are two reasons you might want to use Picobel...
+There are two reasons you might want to use Picobel:

 1. You want a uniform cross-browser experience for the audio players on your site.
 Pick a pre-made Picobel theme, and you're all set.